DataDog/datadog-ci/src/commands/synthetics/README.md

 Use the provided string as a cookie header in an API or browser test (in addition or as a replacement).

 * If this is a string, it is used to replace the original cookies.
-* If this is an object, the format must be `{append?: boolean, value: string}`, and depending on the value of append, it is appended or replaces the original cookies.
+* If this is an object, the format must be `{append?: boolean, value: string}`, and depending on the value of `append`, it is appended or replaces the original cookies.

 **Configuration options**